 The Internet seems to be buzzing almost every day with a new update to Google’s algorithm and guidelines.
 And surprisingly, it’s come with a level of transparency we digital marketers haven’t seen before.

-Today I’m discussing the latest updates to the “Improve Your Local Ranking on Google” page that the Google My Business support team made.
+Today I’m discussing the latest updates to the “Improve Your Local Ranking on Google” page that the Google Business Profile (formerly Google My Business) support team made.
 They clarify some important points and hint at possible changes to the way the search giant lists local businesses.
 Specifically, this update details how relevancy, proximity and prominence affect search.

 Prominence and Local Rankings